Setting up a VPN on a router is much easier than most people think.

 Step 4: Assemble and connect ethernet cable

 Assemble your router according to the instruction manual.
 Then, connect your new Asus router to your existing router using the ethernet cable.
-Notice which ethernet (LAN) ports are being used in the photos below (blue LAN port with the new router, and any yellow LAN port on the existing router).
+Notice which ethernet (LAN) ports are being used in the photos below (blue WAN port with the new router, and any yellow LAN port on the existing router).

 Connect the existing (old) router to the new Asus router with the ethernet cable.